How do you organise and plan a raffle?

 If you have no past experience to go by then a good measure would be to count how many people you think you are going to sell to, (pupils at the school, members of your club, current event tickets sold for the fair etc) and multiply it by your book size.
 That way you will have enough books to sell to everyone.

-So for eg, A primary school with 200 pupils x 5 tickets is 1,000 tickets, then maybe order a few hundred more just in case other family members want to get involved (Grandparents always love to chip in).
-It's more costly to underestimate and then go through the process of buying further tickets than it is to over do it and have a few hundred left over.
+For example, a primary school with 200 pupils × 5 tickets = 1,000 tickets.
+Order a few hundred more in case other family members want to get involved — grandparents always love to chip in.
+It is more costly to underestimate and reorder than to overdo it and have a few hundred left over.

 How can I maximise raffle ticket sales?

-What also helps is to have a long list of prizes or a 1 big prize that people might find irresistible.
-However, with raffles most participants are happy just to be giving money to a local cause.
+It also helps to have a long list of prizes or one big prize that people find irresistible.
+That said, most raffle ticket buyers are happy just to be supporting a local cause.

 What makes a raffle successful?